As parents we’ve all been there before – you know your baby is tired, but however much you try, your little bundle just won’t settle.

 When it comes to the bedtime routine, a great tip can be to do things slowly and quietly, because again this will signal what’s coming and help put your child in the right frame of mind for sleep.

 5. Darken Their Room

-If your baby is currently sleeping in a room with a lot of light, then you might find darkening their room will help them to stop fighting sleep, especially during naps.
+If your baby’s crib or bassinet is in a room with a lot of light, then you might find darkening their room will help them to stop fighting sleep, especially during naps.

-Newborns are used to the dark and find it very comforting, and for this reason a baby finds it much easier to settle down and fall asleep in a dark room.
+Newborns are used to the dark and find it very comforting, and for this reason a baby finds it much easier to settle down in a dark room.

 If you are wondering how dark to go, the darker the better – on a scale of 1 to 10, with 10 being pitch black, you should aim for around 9.